-Name Definition-AME Selecting/Appointing Official RFSs and the manager, Aerospace Medical Education Division (AMED), are responsible for selecting and appointing AMEs within the geographic location in which the AME will practice.
+Name Definition-AME Renewal The process of renewing the designation of AMEs at specified intervals before expiration of the prior period of validity.
+Selecting/Appointing Official Regional Flight Surgeons and the Manager, Aerospace Medical Education Division (AMED) are responsible for selecting and appointing AMEs within the geographic location in which the AME will practice.
 However, any RFS may choose to delegate Selecting Official responsibilities to a managing specialist.
 The Appointing Official has the authority to issue the Certificate Letter of Designation to designees; this responsibility may not be delegated and must always be a medical assessor.
-Senior Aviation Medical Examiner (AME) An AME delegated the additional authority to accept applications and perform physical examinations necessary to determine qualifications for the issuance of first-class FAA Airman Medical Certificates under 14 CFR part 67.
-Surveillance Program Analyst These analysts perform duties necessary to accomplish quality assurance monitoring of AMEs designated by the FAA.
-This is accomplished by the review of specific areas of a nonpriority-issued airman's medical examination to determine whether or not the issuance was appropriate.
-These analysts also conduct an adequate number of site visits in the geographic area of responsibility of the RFS to meet national goals.
+Senior Aviation Medical Examiner An AME delegated the additional authority to accept applications and perform physical examinations necessary to determine qualifications for the issuance of first-class FAA Airman Medical Certificates under 14 CFR part 67.
 Termination of Designation Termination is the action taken by the FAA as a result of a decision to not renew or to rescind a designation at any time and for any reason the Administrator considers appropriate.